E1 My Stick

 Items needed: Paper and pencils.

-Then have the students design their own set of three patterns on the three parts of their own sheets of paper.
-Before beginning, possibly discuss with the students what different types of patterns they might make.
-Perhaps begin by asking what patterns they saw on their way to the meeting or patterns they might see right now out of the window or in the classroom.
+Then have everyone design their own set of three patterns on the three parts of their own sheets of paper.
+Before beginning, possibly discuss what different types of patterns they might make.
+Perhaps begin by asking what patterns they saw on their way to the meeting or patterns they might see right now out of the window or in the meeting room.

 Each of the three patterns should be totally different, preferably using a different drawing technique (dots; nice wrinkles or waves; lines).